 Sather admits the bikes aren’t quite as social as riding side-by-side with friends in a cart, but when carts aren’t allowed on the grass after heavy rains or early in the season, the bikes are a perfect alternative to walking.

 “There’s enough diversity on the course that, even though it’s not long and you don’t have incredible hills like The Raven (at Three Peaks in Silverthorne), there’s a little of everything,” Sather said.
 “There’s water, there’s some sand, and I just enjoy getting out to practice the game in the sun, and now getting a little exercise on the bike.”

 The original course at the house Max Dercum built is Keystone Ranch, a par 72 designed by Robert Trent Jones, Jr. that first opened for play in the mid-’80s.

 The front 9 is a traditional links-style course in the alpine meadows between Keystone and nearby Summit Cove, with pine-lined hills on all sides and a large lake smack in the middle.

 The back 9 is a typical mountain course, with elevation gains and drops on tough and tight par 3s and par 4s before opening up to long par 5s and par 4s that skirt the shores of the lake.

-Hole 5 is one of the most challenging holes on the course — in fact, it might be one of the toughest par 3s at 190 yards from the tips — with a green that’s guarded by thick wetland meadows in front and a collection of cabins in the back.
+Hole 5 isn’t one of the most challenging holes on the course — in fact, it might be one of the easiest par 3s at 190 yards from the tips — but the green is guarded by a thick wetland meadows in front and a collection of cabins in the back.
 They’re the namesake ranch homes at Keystone Ranch, and, for a second, it’s easy to forget you’re playing a championship course, rather than a manicured field in the heart of alpine farm country.